Special Wiccan supplies aren't always necessary for many spells, since the materials needed can often be found in your average home.

 So that's the basic run-down of Wiccan supplies, though you don't necessarily need to have all these things to start casting any free Wiccan spells.
 You can always shop online for supplies here if you are having trouble locating items locally.

-If you are still interested in the nature of Wicca, you can keep reading for more on the Wiccan religion too.
+If you are still interested in the nature of Wicca, you can keep reading for more information on the Wiccan religion too.